alexander474/microservice-exam/README.md

 - username = admin
 - password = admin

+#### Service duplication and ribbon
+ - Post service is running on two instances

+#### Authentication
+I have set up distributed sessions that share the same authentication.
+This means that you can authenticate at one service and use for example same cookie to authenticate on the other services.

 #### Frontend
-Sometimes a site reload is nessesary to get "fresh" information.
+Sometimes a site reload is necessary to get "fresh" information.
 This is because my main focus was on the backend and not frontend.

 I choose to only have one feed in the frontend to display the posts belonging to the logged in user and the posts belonging to the friends.